 Makes: 1 • Time: 15 minutes

 Poaching an egg is not nearly as difficult as it’s made out to be in the film Julie & Julia.
-Most French recipes call for adding vinegar to the poaching water, but the key is actually soaking the egg in neutral white vinegar, which helps the egg hold its form.
+Most French recipes will call for adding vinegar to the poaching water, but the key is actually soaking the egg in neutral white vinegar, which helps the egg hold its form.
 Once you master the technique, we recommend serving them with Christmas brunch, though they’re also great over avocado toast or a simple, weeknight pasta dish.

 1. Pour the vinegar into a small bowl.
 Carefully crack the egg and slide it from the shell into the bowl of vinegar.
 Allow to soak 5 to 10 minutes.